dapr/docs/daprdocs/content/en/getting-started/quickstarts/serviceinvocation-quickstart.md

 git clone https://github.com/dapr/quickstarts.git
 ```

-### Run `order-processor` service
+### Step 3: Run `order-processor` service

-In a terminal window, from the root of the quickstart clone directory
+In a terminal window, from the root of the Quickstart clone directory
 navigate to `order-processor` directory.

 ```bash